Charles Spry: Australian Security Intelligence Organisation

 ASIO's first Director-General, Geoffrey Reed, had been due to retire in February 1950, but his appointment was extended until the Menzies Government could find a suitable replacement.
 At the time, Spry was the Director of Military Intelligence in the army, and was seconded to ASIO on 6 July 1950, with an option to remain in, and return to, the army if he so desired.
 He was discharged from the army on 15 June 1954, and his secondment ceased on 20 August, with Spry appointed solely to ASIO.

 Spry was head of ASIO during the Petrov affair when Vladimir Petrov, Third Secretary of the Soviet Embassy in Canberra, defected to Australia in 1954.
 Spry authorised the payment of £5,000 to Petrov to encourage his defection and as payment for documents he obtained from the Soviet embassy.
 Spry also instructed ASIO officers to seize Petrov's wife, Evdokia Petrova (also a Soviet intelligence officer), from a plane at Darwin Airport, where she was in the custody of Soviet Interior Ministry (MVD) officials being transported back to Moscow.

+In October 1968, Spry wrote to CIA director Richard Helms recommending against public disclosure of an investigation into anonymous phone calls to the Canberra Embassy before and after the assassination of John F. Kennedy, which was held by the Warren Commission.

 Spry remained Director-General for nearly twenty years, only deciding to retire in 1969 on medical grounds after a heart attack, and doubts about serving under Prime Minister John Gorton.

 Honours

 Spry was made a Companion of the Distinguished Service Order on 23 December 1943, for his actions in the South West Pacific theatre of World War II, specifically for maintaining the flow of supplies in Papua New Guinea.

 He was made a Commander of the Order of the British Empire (CBE) on 31 May 1956, and knighted on 1 January 1964.
 The citations for both these honours simply stated "Public service".
-Barrister and academic Ian "Sam" Spry QC, is Sir Charles's son.
+Barrister and academic Ian "Sam" Spry QC, was Sir Charles's son.